-Social Stigma Plays a Role in How Obesity Meets Depression, Says Study
+Social Stigma Plays a Role in How Obesity Meets Depression, Study Shows

-A study conclusively confirms what’s been speculated and said for ages.
-But also highlights more than physical factors that contribute to this.
-Yes, being overweight can affect an individual’s mental health.
-In addition to their physical characteristics making them prone to depression, it is social shaming about body weight that plays a role.
+A study conclusively confirms what’s been speculated and said for ages — being overweight can affect an individual’s mental health.
+But there is more to the link between obesity and depression than physical factors alone.
+Shaming people about body-weight, too, plays a role in making them prone to depression.

 “[B]eing fatter leads to a higher risk of depression, regardless of the role of metabolic health,” Jessica O’Loughlin from the University of Exeter in the U.K., who co-authored the study, said in a statement.
 “This suggests that both physical health and social factors, such as social stigma, both play a role in the relationship between obesity and depression,” she added.